Backed by the full faith and credit of the U.S. government

 The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that protects against the loss of insured deposits if an FDIC-insured bank or savings association fails.
 FDIC deposit insurance is backed by the full faith and credit of the United States government.
 Since the FDIC was established, no depositor has ever lost a single penny of FDIC-insured funds.

-There is no need for depositors to apply for FDIC insurance or even to request it.
+There is no need for First American Bank depositors to apply for FDIC insurance or even to request it.
 Coverage is automatic.

 |Account Type||Coverage Limit|

 |Single Accounts (owned by one person)||$250,000 per owner|

 |Joint Accounts (two or more persons)||$250,000 per co-owner|

 |IRAs and certain other retirement accounts||$250,000 per owner|

 |Revocable Trust Accounts||$250,000 per owner, per beneficiary subject to specific limitations and requirements|